-What do I need to do if I change my residential address, phone (mobile or landline) or email address?
+What do I need to do if I change my residential address, phone number or email address?

-As per your visa conditions 8533 you are required to update your contact details with ICT within 7 days of change.
-You can do this by filling up a change of address form at reception or on ICT online portal.
+As per your visa conditions you are required to update your contact details with Ironwood within 7 days of change.
+You can do this by filling up a change of address form at reception or on the online student portal.

 What should I do when I am unable to attend my class due to sickness?

-If I am unable to pay my fee on due date what do I do?
+If I am unable to pay my fee on the due date, what do I do?

-If I have a complaint or appeal to make, what I do?
+If I have a complaint or appeal what do I do?

 Where I can access more information?

-You can access information at the following links:
+You can access more information at the following link: https://ict.edu.au/recommended-links/